Finding a home - Conveyancing - First time buyer

 What red flags should I look out for when viewing homes?

-It can be easy to get caught up in the moment at house viewings, however it’s one of the earliest opportunities you’ll have to spot any problems, before getting deeper into the buying process.
-If you go on to buying the house, the building survey before contract exchange, should pick up any major issues, however you could save yourself time, money and heartache, by looking out for these key issues before you make an offer.
+While it’s easy to get caught up in the excitement, the viewing is one of the earliest opportunities to spot any problems, before getting deeper into the buying process.
+If you go on to buying the house, the building survey, before contract exchange, should pick up any major issues.
+However you could save yourself time, money and heartache, by looking out for these key issues before you make an offer.

 Keep an eye out for: